Citizen Volunteer Program

 Citizen Posse Unit

 The Citizen Posse Unit provides assistance with patrol, emergency services, events, public relations, K-9, and special tasks.

 The Citizen Posse Unit is a volunteer service consisting of individuals who provide non-emergency assistance to citizens and law enforcement officers.
 Its purpose is to save taxpayer money while providing sworn law enforcement officers with more time to respond and focus on violent criminals and complex criminal investigations.

-In November, 2013, the WCSO Posse received the Presidential Volunteer Service Award, initiated by President George W. Bush in 2003.
-This award is for both individuals and groups who dedicated their time for the betterment of their community.
+In November 2013, the WCSO Posse received the Presidential Volunteer Service Award, initiated by President George W. Bush in 2003.
+This award is for both individuals and groups who dedicated their time to the betterment of their community.
 The WCSO Posse was nominated for the award and received a gold medal for reaching over 4,000 volunteer hours in 2013.
 The WCSO Posse is the first “sheriff’s group” presented this distinction in the state of Florida.
-The award is honored to groups in the following category: health, youth, parks and emergency.
+The award is honored to groups in the following category: health, youth, parks, and emergency.
 The WCSO Posse received the award in the “emergency” category.

 Citizen Posse volunteers patrol the entire Walton County area and are equipped with retired patrol vehicles.
-The volunteers assist in funeral processions, festivals, fairs, neighborhood patrols and other events that typically require a deputy’s presence.
+The volunteers assist in funeral processions, festivals, fairs, neighborhood patrols, and other events that typically require a deputy’s presence.
 The Citizen Posse Unit’s greatest contribution is assisting disabled motorists.
 This can be as simple as parking their cars with their flashing yellow lights behind the motorist to keep them safe until assistance arrives, or changing a tire or taking them to get gasoline.
 Volunteers can are able to provide someone who was involved in an accident with a ride home.
 Citizen Posse members can also transport individuals away from locations where a domestic violence situation occurred.
-Citizen Posse are not sworn law enforcement officers and do not possess arrest powers.
+Citizen Posse is not a sworn law enforcement officer and does not possess arrest powers.

 How much does this cost the taxpayer?